holosphere/ioc-translation/README.md

 Example issue text: Translate English to Russian (all .ru.md files) appointed to @Russki

 (They need to create their own free github account and give you their github nickname, so you can allow them into the translation repo.)

+Once the translation is done, the translator comments on the issue saying: "I'm done for review"

+When the editor (you) approves the translation, you can close the issue.